f3bolarinwa/MLOps_project_ml_pipeline/README.md

 # Project: Build an ML Pipeline for Short-Term Rental Prices in NYC

+A program requirement for Machine Learning DevOps Engineer Nanodegree @ Udacity School of Artificial Intelligence

 ## Project Description

 A property management company renting rooms and properties for short periods of